What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Epley Maneuver for BPPV Relief

-For positional vertigo caused by displaced ear crystals (BPPV), simple head maneuvers like the Epley maneuver reposition particles to ease symptoms without medication reliance.
+For positional vertigo caused by displaced ear crystals (BPPV), simple head maneuvers like the Epley maneuver can reposition those particles and ease symptoms without relying only on medication.

 Adequate Rest and Stress Reduction

-Stress intensifies dizziness sensations.
-Resting in a quiet environment during attacks reduces symptom severity alongside medication use.
+Stress can intensify dizziness sensations.
+Resting in a quiet environment during attacks may reduce symptom severity alongside medication use.

 Avoiding Triggers

-Bright lights, loud noises, rapid head movements—these can worsen vertigo episodes.
-Identifying and avoiding them minimizes reliance on drugs.
+Bright lights, loud noises, and rapid head movements can worsen vertigo episodes.
+Identifying and avoiding them may reduce how often symptoms flare.

 Cautions: When OTC Medicine May Not Be Enough for Vertigo Relief